 - Specific to Tour/Travel Industry: Businesses within the industry were often relieved that a solution fine-tuned to their needs even existed!

 - Order Status: Rezdy takes viewing and editing orders to a new level.
-See the status of orders automatically: new, confirmed, pending supplier, pending customer, cancelled, or abandoned cart.
-From the calendar add and subtract participants with simple +/- buttons, review a colorful and easy-to-read balance, or choose which agent sold the product.
+See the status of orders automatically: new, confirmed, pending supplier, pending customer, canceled, or abandoned cart.
+From the calendar, you can add and subtract participants with simple +/- buttons, review a colorful and easy-to-read balance, or choose which agent sold the product.
 You can also add internal notes to the customer or order.
 Add made payments clearly and easily.

 - Multi-Lingual: Rezdy supports a growing number of international languages.
 Currently you can choose from the following: Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Hebrew, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Taiwanese, Thai, Turkish, and Ukrainian.

-- Developer API: Rezdy offers coders the chance to build your own app and create a custom integration.
+- Developer API: Rezdy offers coders the chance to build their own app and create a custom integration.
 Registered “developers” get access to product details and hundreds of catalogs.

 - Gift Cards & Vouchers: It’s very easy to add and track vouchers, gift cards, and coupons on Rezdy’s system.